openvinotoolkit/openvino/samples/cpp/hello_classification/README.md

 Then, the sample creates an synchronous inference request object.
 When inference is done, the application outputs data to the standard output stream.

-You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application.md) section of "Integrate the Inference Engine with Your Application" guide.
+You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application.md) section of "Integrate OpenVINO™ Runtime with Your Application" guide.

 ## Building